 Growing up in England, football was always going to be a big part of my childhood, and I took in a few games in the early 80s, firstly with family and then my father before going it alone from 1985.
 After moving to London in 1990, I went a little overboard with games and even had the idea of going to every football ground in the country.
-That idea ended after I moved away from the UK, but I've picked up a new hobby and added a few Baseball Parks and Stadiums on recent trips to the US.
+That idea ended after I moved away from the UK, but I managed to attend some decent sports events over the years and more recently I've picked up a new hobby and added a few Baseball Parks and Stadiums on recent trips to the US.

 Roker Park: Sunderland 0 - 0 West Bromwich Albion